yge58/caffe2-opencv-ndkcamera/README.md

 <2> Android-21 or above

-If failed, please try build [google ndk camera sample](https://github.com/googlesamples/android-ndk/tree/master/camera) first.
+If building this app failed, please build [google ndk camera sample](https://github.com/googlesamples/android-ndk/tree/master/camera).

 # Which parts of program are in NDK?